Amirtheahmed/cryptography_courseware_project_iku/tmp/computer-security-project-codebase.md

 **Small subgroup key recovery attacks.** Lim and Lee [54] discovered a further attack that arises when an implementation fails to validate subgroup order and resues a static secret exponent for multiple key exchanges.
 A malicious party may be able to perform multiple subgroup confinement attacks for different prime factors  $q_i$  of p-1 and then use the Chinese remainder theorem to reconstruct the static secret exponent.

 The attack works as follows.
 Let p-1 have many small factors  $p-1=q_1q_2\dots q_n$ .
 Mallory, a malicious client, uses the procedure described in Section II-A to find a generator of the subgroup  $g_i$  of order  $q_i \mod p$ .
-Then Mallory transmits  $g_i$  as her Diffie-Hellman key exchange value, and receives a message encrypted with Alice's view of the shared secret  $g_i^{x_a}$ , which Mallory can brute force to learn the value of  $x_a \mod q_i$ .
+Then Mallory transmits  $g_i$  as her Diffie-Hellman key exchange value, and receives a message encrypted with arda's view of the shared secret  $g_i^{x_a}$ , which Mallory can brute force to learn the value of  $x_a \mod q_i$ .
 Once Mallory has repeated this process several times, she can use the Chinese remainder theorem to reconstruct  $x_a \mod \prod_i q_i$ .
 The running time of this attack is  $\sum_i q_i$ , assuming that Mallory performs an offline brute-force search for each subgroup.

 <span id="page-3-0"></span>